-These results showed that public sector's employees intend to use web based training system due to improve their training and complete it more quickly, since performance expectancy have strong effect on their intention to use web based training system.
+These results showed that public sector's employees intend to use web-based training systems to improve their training and complete it more quickly, since performance expectancy has strong effect on their intention to use webbased training systems.

-Additionally, one of the study contributions is, this study found that perceived system flexibility impacts intention of public sector's employees to use web based training system, thus, web based training system's designers should assure that the system's components is accessible from anywhere at any time.
+Additionally, one of the study contributions is that, it found that perceived system flexibility impacts intention of public sector's employees to use web-based training systems, thus, web-based training systems' designers should assure that the system's components are accessible from anywhere at any time.
 Further, the employees pay much attention for the opinions of people who are important for them (e.g. their supervisors or their peers); since the result showed that social influence impacts the employees' intention.
-Knowledge and resources which necessary in the training process are concerned, since the result indicates facilitating conditions have a strong effect on the employees' intention to use web based training system.
-Therefore, managers should take into their account employees' knowledge and resources which are needed in training process, in order to motivate them and increase their interest to use web based training system.
-Furthermore, the employees should feel joyful and can contact other people (e.g. other trainees, trainers or organization's members) during a training process, in order to realize the performance expectancy and effort expectancy of training process, since the statistical result indicate that system enjoyment and system interactivity have direct effect on the performance expectancy and effort expectancy, and have indirect effect on the employees intention to use web based training system (Table 5.0).
+Knowledge and resources which necessary in the training process are concerned, since the result indicates facilitating conditions have a strong effect on the employees' intention to use web-based training systems.
+Therefore, managers should take into their account employees' knowledge and resources which are needed in training process, in order to motivate them and increase their interest to use web-based training systems.

+Furthermore, the employees should feel joyful and can contact other people (e.g. other trainees, trainers or organization's members) during the training process, in order to realize the performance expectancy and effort expectancy of training process, since the statistical result indicates that system enjoyment and system interactivity have direct effect on the performance expectancy and effort expectancy, and have indirect effect on the employees intention to use web-based training systems (Table IV).